YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 double *d_ptr;    // pointer to a double
 ```
 Note that the position of the asterisk can vary, as long as it is between the datatype and variable name it's a valid form of declaring a pointer.

+It is somewhat of a convention to place the * right after the datatype such as `int* p;` when declaring a pointer to be able to more easily differentiate it from its usage as a dereference operator `*p` when we want to obtain "the value of" a pointers address reference.
 <br/><br/>

 Symbols used with pointers